 Your newborn may not have teeth yet, but that doesn't mean you should wait to take care of his or her mouth.

-Babies need to get used to the feeling of dental items in his or her mouth to prepare them for the daily routine, so it's important to start cleaning the gums and tongue from day one.
-And although you don't necessarily need to use a separate baby tongue cleaner, you do want to get in the habit of wiping the tongue, gums and eventually the teeth as soon as they erupt.
+Babies need to get used to the feeling of dental items in their mouth to prepare them for the daily brushing routine, so it's important to start cleaning the gums and tongue from day one.
+Although you don't necessarily need to use a separate baby tongue cleaner, you do want to get in the habit of wiping the tongue, gums and eventually the teeth as soon as they erupt.

-How you care for your baby's mouth depends on whether he has gotten any teeth yet.
+How you care for your baby's mouth depends on whether he or she has developed any teeth yet.
 Before your baby has teeth, you won't need to use a toothbrush, baby tongue cleaner or toothpaste.
-Instead, a small piece of gauze or a washcloth, soaked in a bit of water should suffice.
-After feeding, wrap the gauze around your index finger, carefully lay your baby across your lap and cradle the head in your arm.
+Instead, a small piece of gauze or a washcloth soaked in a bit of water should suffice.
+After feeding, wrap the gauze around your index finger, carefully lay your baby across your lap, and cradle the head in your arm.

-The New York State Department of Health recommends using the gauze wrapped finger to carefully massage the gums and to remove any remaining bits of food or milk.
+A gauze-wrapped finger to carefully massage the gums and remove any remaining bits of food or milk is recommended.
 While you carefully wipe your baby's tongue with the gauze, be careful not to put your finger down his throat.
 Use gentle, circular motions to clean both the tongue and the gums.
 There's no need to use toothpaste at this stage, since there are no teeth.
 Remember to throw away the gauze and wash the washcloth after each cleaning.

 Your baby's oral care routine should change slightly after the first tooth comes in, usually anywhere between the ages of four and six months.
-Once those first teeth pop up, you can start using a soft, kid-friendly toothbrush such as Colgate® My First® Toothbrush, the head of which is designed to fit in a very young child's mouth for easy navigation.
-Use this toothbrush to clean the teeth that are visible, and continue to use the damp gauze to clean the gums and tongue.
+Once those first teeth pop up, you can start using a soft, kid-friendly toothbrush with a head designed to fit in a very young child's mouth for easy navigation.
+Use this toothbrush to clean visible teeth, and continue to use the damp gauze to clean the gums and tongue.

 During your baby's first dental exam, a dentist can give you an idea of when it's acceptable to start using toothpaste to clean the teeth and tongue.
-Although at one time it was recommended that you avoid giving babies under the age of two any amount of fluoride, the American Dental Association (ADA) changed its stance in 2014, observing safe advantages to a very small amount of fluoridated toothpaste when cleaning the mouths of those under two years old.
+Although it was once recommended that you avoid giving babies under the age of two any amount of fluoride, the South African Dental Association (SADA) changed its stance in 2014, observing safe advantages to a very small amount of fluoridated toothpaste when cleaning the mouths of those under two years old.